Idaho Special Education Due Process Hearing: What to Expect and When to Use It

 Why State Complaints Often Work Better in Idaho

-For most disputes that don't require an emergency placement change, state complaints should come first.
-They're faster, cheaper, and statistically likely to succeed in Idaho.
-A state complaint that succeeds also creates a documented violation record that strengthens any subsequent due process case.
+For most disputes that don't require an emergency placement change, state complaints may be a practical first option.
+They're generally less costly and less formal than due process.
+A state complaint that succeeds also creates a documented violation record that can strengthen any subsequent due process case.

 When State Complaints Aren't Enough